NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/quickStart.md

 - ``skills-service`` on port ``8080``
 - ``java-backend-example`` on port ``8090``

-Belows are the directions for each supported library, please proceed to one of your liking:
+Below are the directions for each supported library, please proceed to one of your liking:
 - [Option 1 - Vue.js Example](/dashboard/install-guide/quickStart.html#option-1-vue-js-example)
 - [Option 2 - React Example](/dashboard/install-guide/quickStart.html#option-2-react-integration-example)
 - [Option 3 - Angular Example](/dashboard/install-guide/quickStart.html#option-3-angular-integration-example)